noxthot/ss22_julia_workshop/pages/hpc/multithreading.md

 ## Back to Julia

-By default Julia will start with a single computational thread of execution:
+By default, Julia will start with a single computational thread of execution:
 ```julia-repl
 julia> Threads.nthreads()
 1